-For instance pansies are sold in early November and we stop selling them in March.
+For instance, pansies are sold in early November and we stop selling them in March.

 Annuals for the Southwest

-In early spring there is a plethora of annuals that are used for mass plantings.
+In early spring there are a plethora of annuals that are used for mass plantings.
 Here is a small list of what you could use.
 Some are considered perennials but again it depends on your regional area.
 Some of these annuals could be perennials depending on winter weather conditions.
 A mild winter and good care could make many of these plants become a perennial for two or more seasons.

 We will add photo and links to more annuals as time goes.
 Be sure bookmark this page.
 Use Ctrl-D to bookmark.

 Agastache – Long spiky stems with a multitude of color options.

 Bidens – Small viny plant with yellow flowers

 Ornamental Cabbage – Not for eating but for color in cooler weather.

 Sapphire Flower Browallia speciosa – Shade loving plant.